 Dr Tamás Molnár - Refugee Protection and Forced Migration Studies

-Tamás graduated at the Eötvös Lorand University of Budapest (ELTE) in 2003 and the Université libre de Bruxelles, Institut d’Etudes Européennes in 2006 (LLM in EU law) then obtained his PhD in public international law in 2013 at ELTE.
+Tamás graduated at the Eötvös Lorand University of Budapest (ELTE), Faculty of Law in 2003 (cum laude) and the Université libre de Bruxelles, Institut d’Etudes Européennes in 2006 (LLM in EU law grande disctinction) then obtained his PhD in public international law in 2013 at ELTE.

 Previously Tamás was head of the Migration Unit, Department of EU Cooperation, Ministry of the Interior of Hungary (2010-14), and was charged with the drafting of the Hungarian statelessness determination procedure in 2006–07.
 He is an associate member of the European Network on Statelessness (ENS) and holds several other European memberships.